Leighton Meester: 2007–2013: Gossip Girl and music ventures

-Meester next starred in the thriller film The Roommate as Rebecca Evans, an obsessive, bipolar woman.
+Meester then starred in the thriller film The Roommate (2011) as Rebecca Evans, an obsessive, bipolar woman.
 Though the film received mainly negative reviews, Meester's portrayal was praised.
 Entertainment Weekly found she was the only one to bring "the slightest trace of something fascinating to her role," while Los Angeles Times wrote, "[Meester's] performance often has the feeling of a sports car in neutral.
 When she punches it for quick changes of tone from manic to wounded or around the bend, she shows how much more she is capable of."
-In the teen comedy film Monte Carlo, Meester portrayed Meg Kelly, Selena Gomez's stepsister and Katie Cassidy's friend.
+In the teen comedy film Monte Carlo (2011), Meester portrayed Meg Kelly, Selena Gomez's character's stepsister and Katie Cassidy's character's friend.
 Movieline noted, "As in Country Strong, Meester's crack timing and irresistible poignancy illuminate a part that would leave other actresses simpering themselves off the screen."
-Her final film of the year, The Oranges, opposite Hugh Laurie and Adam Brody, premiered at the Toronto International Film Festival.
+Her final film of the year, The Oranges (2011), opposite Hugh Laurie and Adam Brody, premiered at the Toronto International Film Festival (TIFF).
 Meester's performance was again met with positive reviews, with the San Francisco Chronicle writing that she "succeeds in embodying all that is alluring and alarming about a 24-year-old woman."

-In April 2012, Meester announced via Twitter a five-city tour with Check in the Dark, which started on May 29 and ended on June 4, 2012.
+In April 2012, Meester announced via Twitter (now X) a five-city tour with Check in the Dark, which started May 29 and ended June 4, 2012.
 Reflecting on her past pop collaborations, she said she "loved" them, but that folk music was "a lot closer to [her] heart."
 In May 2012, she endorsed the Philippine clothing brand Penshoppe's campaign All Stars.
 In June, Meester said she and the band had recorded all the songs for an album that served as a demo.

-She next starred in the comedy film That's My Boy, alongside Adam Sandler, Andy Samberg, and Milo Ventimiglia, which was released in June 2012.
+She then starred in the comedy film That's My Boy, alongside Adam Sandler, Andy Samberg, and Milo Ventimiglia, which released in June 2012.
 The film received mainly negative reviews, was nominated for eight Golden Raspberry Awards, and was a box office failure, grossing less than $58 million, failing to recoup its production budget of $70 million.
-In August 2012, Meester, Wilmer Valderrama and Vanessa Curry appeared in house music group The Nomads' music video for "Addicted to Love".
-She was unavailable to reprise her role as Carrie Bishop in the film Veronica Mars due to scheduling issues, and was replaced by singer Andrea Estella of the band Twin Sister.
+In August 2012, Meester, Wilmer Valderrama, and Vanessa Curry appeared in house music group The Nomads' music video for "Addicted to Love".
+She was unavailable to reprise her role as Carrie Bishop in the film Veronica Mars (2014) due to scheduling issues, and was replaced by singer Andrea Estella of the band Twin Sister.
 In October 2013, Biotherm, a French luxury skincare company, announced Meester as its new global ambassador.